 Throughout the process of rehabilitation, the effects of a stroke or debilitating injuries on the body become clearer over time.
-Whether you’re a survivor yourself, a caregiver, or a family member attempting to help, it is import to be aware of the options out there.
+Whether you’re a survivor yourself, a caregiver, or a family member attempting to help, it is important to be aware of the options out there.
 Decreased mobility can be especially trying for anyone already dealing with the effects of cerebral injuries, spinal damage, stroke, or other conditions that can lead to drop foot, commonly referred to as foot drop.
 Understanding your drop foot recovery options is essential for finding the most effective solution.

 Challenges such as gait change, a modification in the way one walks, stress on joints, and other physical impediments are common, and it takes time to maneuver the proper road to recovery.
-Luckily this guide can offer some helpful tips to anyone seeking more freedom and help on the road to recovery.
+Luckily this guide can offer some helpful tips to anyone seeking more freedom and help on the path to drop foot recovery.

 Struggles with mobility are, unfortunately, a common issue stemming from a variety of neurological impairments, but remember you can help yourself or a loved one, as long as you have the right tools.

 This guide will cover a few key points to keep in mind as you’re approaching foot drop recovery:

 While the root causes of foot drop are complex, the effects can often be quite clear.
 Men and women with foot drop complications are often unable to perform complete dorsiflexion—the flexing of the foot toward the body.
 Overall, there are several common symptoms indicative of peroneal nerve damage that can help diagnose foot drop.
 These include: